Michaelangel007/apple2_fantavision_reloaded/README.md

 ## Logo Take 2

-For some unknown reason there is actually a complete _second_ logo on disk?!
+For some unknown reason there is actually a complete _second_ copy of the logo on disk!?

 ```
     BLOAD GET_LOGO_1